 Take Your Adventures Before the Snow Melts!

-The La Crosse Region has all the activities to keep you warm through the last of the chilly months.
-From making your mark in the powder, drilling your hole through the ice and warming up with live performances, it’s time to bundle up for some serious fun.
+The La Crosse Region has all the activities to keep you warm through these chilly months.
+From making your mark in the powder, drilling your hole through the ice and warming up in unique restaurants and local shops, when you’re ready you can bundle up for some serious fun.

 Skiing and Snowboarding